 Recall that the "retropulsion" theory refers to a fracture of the orbital floor caused by sudden increase in intraorbital pressure (BLOW-OUT) which occurs when an object with sufficient force hits the aperture of the orbit and forces the soft orbital contents posteriorly.
 Such trauma is created by objects larger than the horizontal diameter of the orbit, such as from a fist or a ball.
 On the other hand, the "buckling theory" proposes that the force transmitted through the rigid orbital rim directly to the thin floor , causes the floor to fracture, usually leaving the rim intact.

-The "retropulsion" theory, advanced by Smith and Regan, refers to a fracture of the orbital floor caused by sudden increase in intra-orbital pressure; a fracture might lead to from the hydraulic forces generated in the closed orbital cavity.
+The "retropulsion" theory, advanced by Smith and Regan, refers to a fracture of the orbital floor caused by sudden increase in intra-orbital pressure; a fracture may possibly result from the hydraulic forces generated in the closed orbital cavity.

 Blows from a fist, for instance, or objects larger than the horizontal diameter of the orbit, are the most frequent cause of this type of fracture